pancsta/asyncmachine-go/docs/manual.md

 ### Clock and Context

-**Every state has a tick value**, which increments ("ticks") every time a state gets activated or de-activated. **Odd ticks mean active, while even ticks mean inactive**.
+**Every state has a tick value**, which increments ("ticks") every time a state gets activated or deactivated. **Odd ticks mean active, while even ticks mean inactive**.
 A list (slice) of state ticks forms a **machine clock**.
 The sum of all the state ticks represents the current **machine time**.